Omar Vizquel will be back on a major-league diamond next season — though in a different place than we grew used to seeing the sure-handed shortstop.

-Vizquel, 46, will join the Detroit Tigers as their first-base coach, according to MLB.com's Jesse Sanchez and Alden Gonzalez.
-Vizquel — considered one of the top defensive shortstops of all time — spent the first year of his post-playing career as a roving infield instructor in the Los Angeles Angels organization.
-Now he'll join first-year Detroit Tigers manager Brad Ausmus, as the team moves on from the Jim Leyland tenure.
+Vizquel, 46, will join the Detroit Tigers at their first-base coach, according to MLB.com's Jesse Sanchez and Alden Gonzalez.
+Vizquel — considered one of the top defensive shortstops of all time — spent the first year of post-playing career as a roving infield instructor in the Los Angeles Angels organization.
+Now he'll join first-year Detroit Tigers manager Brad Ausmus, as the team moves on the from the Jim Leyland tenure.

 Several outlets in Venezuela are reporting Omar Vizquel hired as the first base coach for the Tigers.
 Stay tuned. http://t.co/ETshbV4hS8

 When #Angels didnt put Vizquel in Scioscia's staff, they figured it was only matter of time before someone snatched him w/ promotion.